dennisXZX/devops-notes/AWS-S3.md

 - Versioning's MFA Delete capability, which uses multi-factor authentication

+#### Lifecycle Management

+- Automate moving your objects between the different storage tiers

+- Can be used in conjunction with versioning

+- Can be applied to current versions and previous versions

 #### Cross Region Replication

 Cross region replication means you want to copy the content of a bucket in one region to another one.